bretlowery/snakr/README.md

 4. Create your GAE and Cloud SQL instances.

 5. Upload from your Python IDE to GAE.
-I like [Pycharm](https://www.jetbrains.com/pycharm/).
+I use [Pycharm](https://www.jetbrains.com/pycharm/) as it has Google Cloud and GAE integration.

 6. Create an instance in Cloud SQL to hold the database.
+You do not need to pre-create anything in Google Datastore.

 7. Create a user account in SQL to install the database such as "dbo" with a password.
 Do NOT use the sql "root" login and do NOT change its existing password.
 GAE will use root@localhost to connect to Cloud SQL on the back end.